The information below is specific to our in-person Animal Law LLM program. For details regarding our online LLM, go

 Yes, this is possible.
 The admissions committee will still review applications without proof of English proficiency.
 However, applicants must send in their satisfactory TOEFL or IELTS score within 2 weeks of the application deadline.

 Interviews are generally not required but may be requested by the Director to gather more information about an applicant, or to assess English proficiency.
 Applicants are encouraged to visit the campus at any time to meet with faculty and staff.
 Please contact us if you are interested in visiting.
 For those who cannot visit, our Admissions Office has created a virtual tour to give you a feel for the campus.

 The program is intentionally kept small (approximately 10-15 students per year) to give students the opportunity to work closely with animal law faculty and staff.

 Due to the considerable need for scholarship support to make the LLM Program feasible for many of our applicants and the time needed to process visa applications for international students, admitted students who have been offered a scholarship will be given approximately 10 days to accept or decline an offer of admission.
 The letter of admission will state how long the applicant has.

 Deferrals are rarely granted and only on a case-by-case basis.
 In no case is a deferral granted for more than a year.
 In these cases, a non-refundable deposit may be required.
 If an applicant is awarded a scholarship and chooses to defer, the scholarship will not automatically transfer.
-Rather, the applicant will be considered for a scholarship again for the year they intend to begin the program.
+Rather, the applicant will be reconsidered for a scholarship the following year.